1. When should soil be sampled?

 About two cups are required.

-In Warren County, please bring samples to: Cornell Cooperative Extension Education Center, 377 Schroon River Road, Warrensburg, NY 12885 between 8:30 a.m. and 4:30 p.m., Monday through Thursday.
-Testing for pH alone is done on-site at the Education Center.
-Nutrient tests (for example, for N-P-K) and specialized tests are sent out to an area laboratory.
-For more information on available tests, please send us an e-mail at: firstname.lastname@example.org or call: 518-623-3291.
+Cooperative Extension Education Center, 615 Willow Avenue, Ithaca, NY between 8:30 am and 4:30 pm on weekdays.
+Testing for pH alone is done on-site at the Education Center; nutrient and specialized tests are sent out to an area laboratory.
+For more details on available tests, and to download the forms required for each, please visit our page on "Soil Testing Services".

 11. What information needs to accompany the samples?